Home » Harvesting the future – opportunities for farmers in alternative proteins

 6. Address financing challenges: Seek out affordable financing options to support the transition to alternative protein production.
 Explore public spending, private investment, and cooperative farming arrangements to mitigate capital expenditure costs and ensure profitability without subsidies.

-7. Establish long-term market agreements: Prioritize establishing reliable long-term market partnerships to secure demand for alternative protein products.
-Negotiate contracts that offer stability and security for transitioning agricultural operations, minimizing market uncertainty.
+7. Establish long-term market agreements: Prioritise establishing reliable long-term market partnerships to secure demand for alternative protein products.
+Negotiate contracts that offer stability and security for transitioning agricultural operations, minimising market uncertainty.

 Businesses